career advice

 For Any Question Relating to Those Wanting to Write and Travel:

 So many of us love to travel, meet great people, and discover the best places around the world.
 While I would absolutely love to sit down with each and every person who wants to work in this industry (either to write or to become a travel advisor), I just don't have the time.
-So I’ve written out below a little more about my story.
+And I always say it’s a lot easier if you want to be a lawyer or doctor, because then at least there is a straight path, or what feels like one.

 I was a journalism major and always wanted to associate myself with and write for nationally recognized brands that I love.
 I had been tearing out pages of magazines for over 15 years and knew the editors and writers on the masthead.
 I made it my business to be in the know even before I had relationships in the industry.